coddelin/docs-v8-JsEngine/blog/emscripten-standalone-wasm.md

 ---
-title: 'Outside the web: standalone WebAssembly binaries using Emscripten'
+title: "Outside the web: standalone WebAssembly binaries using Emscripten"
-author: 'Alon Zakai'
+author: "Alon Zakai"
 avatars:
-  - 'alon-zakai'
+  - "alon-zakai"
 date: 2019-11-21
 tags:
   - WebAssembly
   - tooling
-description: 'Emscripten now supports standalone Wasm files, which do not need JavaScript.'
+description: "Emscripten now supports standalone Wasm files, which do not need JavaScript."
-tweet: '1197547645729988608'
+tweet: "1197547645729988608"
 ---
 Emscripten has always focused first and foremost on compiling to the Web and other JavaScript environments like Node.js.
 But as WebAssembly starts to be used *without* JavaScript, new use cases are appearing, and so we've been working on support for emitting [**standalone Wasm**](https://github.com/emscripten-core/emscripten/wiki/WebAssembly-Standalone) files from Emscripten, that do not depend on the Emscripten JS runtime!
 This post explains why that's interesting.